icopy-site/awesome/docs/awesome/awesome-vue.md

 - [vue-with-wrapper](https://github.com/zWingz/vue-with-wrapper) - A object deconstruction used in `template`
 - [vesselize](https://github.com/vesselize/vesselize) - ⛵ A JavaScript IoC container that works seamlessly with Vue.js.
 - [vue-context-composition](https://github.com/AlbertBrand/vue-context-composition) - share state created with the composition API between components, similar to `useContext` from React Hooks
+- [vuex-overlay-tools](https://github.com/Mirazex/vuex-overlay) - 🛠 A Vue 3 plugin for monitoring Vuex store (time-travel is also supported)

 #### Typescript